epinowcast/epinowcast/README.md

 #> 10:     2021-07-22       DE       00+      99  2021-10-01
 ```

-### Data preprocessing and model specification
+### Data preprocessing

+To be used for modelling the input data needs to be converted into the
+“reporting triangle” format (see [our model description for
+details](https://package.epinowcast.org/articles/model)).
+We also need
+to determine metadata to facilitate model specification.
+This includes
+the number of days of data to use for the reference and report modules,
+the maximum delay to consider, and the grouping (i.e. age group,
-Process reported data into format required for `epinowcast` and return
+location, or both) of observations (if any).
+Process reported data into
+format required for `epinowcast` and return in a `data.table`.
+At this
-in a `data.table`.
-At this stage specify grouping (i.e age, location) if
+stage specify grouping (i.e age, location) if any.
-any.
-It can be useful to check this output before beginning to model to
-make sure everything is as expected.

 ``` r
 pobs <- enw_preprocess_data(retro_nat_germany, max_delay = 40)